jonnycomes/Hst/README.md

 - ✅ `hst commit`
 - ✅ `hst commit -m "message"`
 - ◻️ `hst commit --amend`
-- **Note:** Currently, you can commit even if nothing new is staged.
-This should be fixed later.

 ### `status`
 - ✅ `hst status`